jameshume/jehtech/src/html/electronics/inductors.md

 r e^{j\theta}
 $$

 Thus, we have represented the amplitude of the signal and the phase relationship beteen voltage and current in one neat little package - the complex number.
+We can go in reverse and, from this complex number, derive both the current a voltage.

 Note that $j$ does not mean the component itself is imaginary.
 It is a mathematical marker that encodes the phase relationship between voltage and current.
 It allows phase shifts to be handled using algebra instead of trigonometry (see [maths revision notes on phasors](../mathsy_stuff/math_revision.html#phasors)).